kubeflow/website/content/en/docs/components/katib/overview.md

 ### Experiment

-An _experiment_ is a single tuning run, also called an optimization run.
+An _Experiment_ is a single tuning run, also called an optimization run.

-You specify configuration settings to define the experiment.
+You specify configuration settings to define the Experiment.
 The following are the main configurations:

 - **Objective**: What you want to optimize.
 This is the objective metric, also